nojhan/colout/README.md

 * `-r`, `--resources`:
   Print the names of all available colors, styles, themes and palettes.
+  A bug currently made it mandatory to use an additional dummy argument to this option to make it work correctly, use `-r x`.

 * `-s`, `--source`:
   Interpret PATTERN as source code readable by the Pygments library.
 If the first letter of PATTERN